-If we take a long look at their latest model of iPhone - the iPhone 14, with its new emphasis on sustainable technology and repairability - we can see they are grappling with some of the most complex, long term manufacturing challenges facing big tech.
-Yet they are still pushing the design envelope in new and exciting ways.
+If we take a long look at their latest model of iPhone - the iPhone 14, and its new sustainable technology and repairability features - we can see they are grappling with some of the most complex, materiality and manufacturing challenges facing big tech.

 Apple have realised there are others around them that can answer specific manufacturing challenges more quickly and cost-effectively than they can.
-By outsourcing, their manufacturing partners can assist them with DfM (Design for Manufacture) and other logistical challenges while their own teams can focus on innovating and enhancing the latest models.
+By outsourcing, their manufacturing partners can assist them with the details of DfM (Design for Manufacture) and DfS (Design for Sustainability) while their own teams can focus on innovating and enhancing the latest models.